Take Action on This Bill

 Key Facts

-• Timeline for Implementation: If passed, the repeal would take effect immediately, removing sanctions without delay.
+• If enacted, the repeal would take effect immediately.

-• Historical Context: The Caesar Syria Civilian Protection Act was enacted in 2019 in response to documented human rights abuses in Syria.
+• The Caesar Act was enacted in December 2019 to impose sanctions on Syria for human rights abuses.

 Arguments in Support